jackdahms/Mazeltov/README.md

 MAZE-ltov - get it?

-currently only supports random depth-first-search generation
+currently only supports unbiased depth-first-search generation